17: Research I • Looking for Laws/Looking for

 - Choosing an Experimental Group

-- Need for Random Assignment so that groups are =
+- Need for random assignment of subjects so that groups being compared are equal

 D. Types of Design